-- 1. Permission from the CSM Marketing Committee contact marketing at csm.edu. - 2.
+- 1. Permission from the Strategic Marketing & Communications Team contact marketing@csm.edu. - 2.
 Have a minimum of two administrators for each site with one being the staff or faculty advisor.
 This requirement provides CSM access to the account in case of an emergency, changing of personnel or policy violations. - 3.
 Review the Social Media Guidelines found on MyCSM's Campus Services tab for social media best practices.